 From 1958 to the current time, various maps and atlases often show what is left of the early North Country/Mount Road, although only as a link between Dogwood and Cedar Drives.
 However, I not aware of any other unpaved sections of the original North Country Road (established about 1754) on the North Shore of Long Island.
 It is my opinion that this segment of roadway on the campus is eligible for the New York State and National Register of Historic Places.
 I urge that steps should be taken to preserve and identify what remains of this very early cultural resource relating to historic transportation routes and community development.

-Thank you for the opportunity of provide ding these comments to yo

 Very truly yours,

 J. Lance Mallamo

-Suffolk County Hist
+Suffolk County Historia

-Assemblyman Steven Englebright

 Professor Malcolm Bowman

 Attachment B

 Modified charge for the Campus Environment Committee, as accepted by the committee by unanimous consent: